akless/ccm/README.md

 The “Client-side Component Model” (_ccm_) is a model for running web components inside the browser and is consists of a _ccm_ framework and _ccm_ components. _ccm_ uses two features of the W3C web components standard: Custom Elements and Shadow DOM.

 ## What is the _ccm_ Framework?
 The _ccm_ framework provides two services, one for embedding _ccm_ components inside any web-based content and the other service for data management.
 It is a tiny JavaScript file (24kB minified, 9kB zipped) and uses native JavaScript only and has no dependency to other resources or frameworks.
-The _ccm_ framework is published as free software under MIT licence (see https://github.com/akless/ccm).
+The _ccm_ framework is published as free software under MIT licence.
 It is loaded automatically when a _ccm_ component is used.

 ## What is a _ccm_ Component?
 A _ccm_ component is a tiny JavaScript file which works with native HTML, CSS and JavaScript based on the _ccm_ framework.
 It may be composed of other _ccm_ components and use other JavaScript frameworks.
 There are no restrictions in application domain.
 Every _ccm_ component is embeddable in every web-based content.
 Each _ccm_ component that is published as free software increases the functionality of the free web.

-## Which ccm Components already exists?
-ccm components for quiz, fill-in-the-blank text, chat, team building, slidecast, commentary, rating, user input, user authentication, data logging and unit tests have already been developed.
-All these components are published as free software under MIT Licence.

 ## Where to find _ccm_ Components?
 A market place has been developed as prototype where all published _ccm_ components are collected and informations about them presented.
 These informations contain basic data like author, licence, version and the public URL of the component JavaScript file.